pareyesv/rs/slides/2025/part3.md

 ## Folder structure for data projects {.center-h}

+Suggested for data analysis projects

 ![](images/folder-struct.svg)

 ## Role of each folder

-+ `docs` is where you write your paper/talk/thesis
 + `data` is anything that you get from outside the computer
 + `results` is what your code produces
 + `code` is where you write your code
++ `docs` is where you write your paper/talk/thesis
 + `bib` to store documents cited in your document
   + if it has a _doi_, it goes here
   + bibliographic database goes here